 If you are considering changing your major or do not know which major to choose, we have excellent advisors and a Career Center to help you with your decision.

 The College of Business follows and enforces the student conduct rules and policies that are set forth by the university and are listed in the Student Rights and Responsibilities section of the Academic Catalog.

 Students caught engaging in academic dishonesty may receive a zero on the assignment in question, an "F" in the class, or be suspended from the College of Business and/or university.

 It is the expectation of the College of Business that students will attend all classes.
 However, specific classroom attendance policies are left to the discretion of the instructors.
 Students are responsible for knowing the attendance policies of their individual instructors.
 Business instructors may drop students who do not attend the first class of the semester.
 This policy allows waitlisted students who do attend the first class to be added to the class.
 Students registering for classes after the first class must obtain approval from the instructor prior to enrolling in the class.

 As a student, academics are important, but it is also important to make sure that you are taking care of your mental and physical well being.
-The following are links to resources on and off campus that can help you take care of yourself:
+The following are links to resources on and off campus that encourage self care, mental and physical health: